DataDog/datadog-operator/README.md

 See the [Getting Started][5] dedicated documentation to learn how to deploy the Datadog operator and your first Agent, and [Configuration][12] to see examples, a list of all configuration keys, and default values.

+### Migrating from `0.8.x` to `1.0.0`

+Operator `1.0.0` contains several changes users need to be aware of:
+* `DatadogAgent` CRD has two versions, `v1alpha1` and `v2alpha1`.
+They are used as a stored version by Operator `0.8.x` and `1.0.0` respectively.
+See this [Kubernetes documentation page][13] for more details about CRD versioning.
+* `v1alpha1` and `v2alpha1` are not backward or forward compatible.
+The Datadog Operator `1.0.0` implements a Conversion Webhook to migrate, though it only supports migrating from `v1alpha1` to `v2alpha1`.
+* With the Conversion Webhook enabled, users can run `1.0.0` but continue applying a `v1alpha1` manifest.
+However, they won't be able to retrieve the `DatadogAgent` manifest as a `v1alpha1` object (see the previous item).
+*  The Conversion Webhook requires a cert manager.
+See the migration guide in the [public][14] or [helm chart][15] documentation for more details.
+* `0.8.x` managed `PodDisruptionBudget` for Cluster Agent and Cluster Checks Worker deployments. `1.0.0` doesn't, however this is on our roadmap.

 ### Default Enabled Features

 - Cluster Agent